• Product Introduction

 -e, --env: The target environment to deploy.
 Available values: production or preview (default production).

-Example: npx edgeone pages deploy ./dist -n project-name -t ${{ secrets.EDGEONE_API_TOKEN }}.
+Example: npx edgeone makers deploy ./dist -n project-name -t ${{ secrets.EDGEONE_API_TOKEN }}.

-EdgeOne Pages Deployment
+EdgeOne Makers Deployment

 Build stage generates ./out directory

-Use the EdgeOne command line tool to deploy: npx edgeone pages deploy ./out -n my-edgeone-pages-project -t ${{ secrets.EDGEONE_API_TOKEN }}
+Deploy using the EdgeOne CLI: npx edgeone makers deploy ./out -n my-edgeone-pages-project -t ${{ secrets.EDGEONE_API_TOKEN }}

 GitHub Actions relevant information is viewable in documentation.